MDNich/MDNich/README.md

 I am an aspring Aerospace Engineer, currently enrolled at the Massachusetts Institute of Technology.

 I enjoy many aspects of engineering, physics, math, linguistics, and CS.
-I am proficient in Python, Java, Matlab, and Swift.
+I am proficient in Python, Java, Matlab, and Swift, learning Julia and Metal.

 I often perform data analysis tasks relating to scientific research.
 You can find my published papers here: https://orcid.org/0000-0001-5330-2676